gonodono/adbsms/README.md

 ## Notes

++ New versions will now be accompanied by [a GitHub release][releases] with assets that contain an `apk` of a release build variant signed with a debug key, which is the current setup in the module's `build.gradle.kts`.
+This app isn't published anywhere, as it's intended to be sort of a homebrew tool for developers and power users, and the unusual configuration is used to apply ProGuard and whatnot to an "unsigned" build.

+  I'm not encouraging anyone to prefer the pre-built APKs; they're simply a convenience for users who don't have the setup available to do it themselves, or who just want a quick test.
+They're assembled using GitHub Actions and [this local workflow][workflow], so you can be reasonably certain that there are no malicious injections or modifications.

+  The GitHub releases for automated builds will be created by user `github-actions`, whose name links to https://github.com/apps/github-actions, which actually redirects elsewhere if followed.
+Workflow execution details can be found on [the Actions tab][actions].

 + All Provider operation requests are now guarded by a check against the calling process to ensure that they're coming from the adb daemon.
 The Caution alert formerly found in this README's intro no longer applies.